-As of December 31, 2021, we had 81 employees, including 62 in research and development and 19 in general and administrative functions.
-As of December 31, 2021, 28 of our full-time employees had completed a Ph.D. or other advanced science or medical degree.
+As of December 31, 2023, we had 131 employees, including 101 in research and development and 30 in general and administrative functions.
+As of December 31, 2023, 42 of our full-time employees had completed a Ph.D. or other advanced science or medical degree.
 We believe our employee relations are good.

 The success of our business is fundamentally connected to the well-being of our employees.
 Accordingly, we are committed to their health, safety and wellness.
 We provide our employees and their families with access to a variety of innovative, flexible and convenient health and wellness programs, including benefits that provide protection and security so they can have peace of mind concerning events that may require time away from work or that impact their financial well-being; that support their physical and mental health by providing tools and resources to help them improve or maintain their health status and encourage engagement in healthy behaviors; and that offer choice where possible so they can customize their benefits to meet their needs and the needs of their families.
-In response to the COVID-19 pandemic, we implemented significant changes that we determined were in the best interest of our employees, as well as the communities in which we operate, and which comply with government regulations.
-This includes allowing our employees to work from home or remotely.